 I hope that this review proves helpful to you.
 Please remember that everybody has different tastes.
 My critique is the opinion of only one person and offered in the spirit of constructive criticism with a hope that it will be useful if you decide to further develop or edit your tale.
 Approaching your writing, I'm searching for specific elements that I shall address under separate headers.

-Hook — does your opening have something that stops this reader putting down your book?
+Hook — does your opening have something that stops this reader putting down your story?

 Characters — are they well rounded?

 Very good Bond character.
 I wasn't convinced about the nurses becoming ninjas without any other dedicated security.
 Don't get me wrong.
 I love the BBC TV show Our Girl about a military medic, so I can easily see that happening.
 However, I feel that in a location like this they would also have dedicated security staff that would outrank medical staff in an emergency situation.

 Plot — does your story contain a clear plot with a strong resolution, or hook if it's a chapter or serial?